gelatinescreams/HA-HACS-Notes-and-Lists-Jotty-integration/README.md

 ### Basically it does this

 - **NEW!!
 2.1 : Reminder System**: Set up recurring notifications for incomplete items with flexible scheduling
 - **NEW!!
-2.1 : Send Notes To Devices**: Set notes directly to multiple devices
+2.1 : Send Notes To Devices**: Send notes directly to multiple devices
 - **NEW!!
 2.0 : Tasklist Support**: Create and manage task lists!
 - **Full Note Management**: Create, edit, and delete notes from Home Assistant
 - **Checklist Support**: Create and manage simple checklists